 - Blend until it is smooth, about 1-3 minutes.
 Transfer the Sea Moss into an airtight container/mason jar, and refrigerate.
 The sea moss gel will thicken in the fridge after 2 hours.

 - Transfer the Sea Moss into an airtight mason jar.
-Store in the refrigerator for up to 1 month or in the freezer for up to 3 months.
+Store in the refrigerator for 2-3 weeks or in the freezer for up to 3 months.

 - Enjoy 1-2 tablespoons a day on its own or in smoothies, drinks and tea.